Dog Training and Attention

 But then it struck me several years into this thing called dog training.
 Imagine if you were performing a task and someone forced you to focus your gaze on a particular spot for an extended period of time.
 Now if that “spot” was say piece of chocolate cake (vegan of course) or say two puppies playing with glee sure we could do it.
 But imagine if it was something you just had no interest in looking at, or worse yet you were a little afraid what then?

 Your dog’s focus for work or for you, like every other effective action in our lives, must be inspired.
 Look at those discovered stars with the amazing voices that appear on those reality TV shows, at the end of their performances no one needs to tell the audience to applaud, the performance has inspired a standing ovation and tears from many.
 Those Olympians that work at their skills 5 hours a day, never considering any of it anything less than part of their routine because they are taking “inspired action”.
 Effective action to stop smoking, lose weight or keep a tidy bedroom or home can’t be bribed or forced, that kind of coercion creates only short-lived action.

 Attention from our dogs, just like any other effectively created response, needs to come from a place of inspiration.
-We need to earn their desire to focus by inspiring their desire to focus on their work, or if appropriate us.
+We need to earn their desire to focus on inspiring their desire to focus on their work, or if appropriate us.
 No one has to force a dog to watch a squirrel dancing across the backyard.